-While academic credit legitimizes an unpaid experience, in order to be identified as an internship, the experience must fit the internship criteria outlined by the National Association of College and Employers (NACE) which adhere to the US Departent of Labor Fair Labor Standards Act (FLSA).
+While academic credit legitimizes an unpaid experience, in order to be identified as an internship, the experience must fit the internship criteria outlined by the National Association of College and Employers (NACE) which adhere to the US Department of Labor Fair Standards Act (FLSA).
 Employers may require credit as part of the internship experience.

 Below are some of the options available at the University for pursuing academic credit for internships and support for internship requirements and authorizations.
 Please contact the UVA Career Center and the Internship Center for guidance in considering these options.

 This one-credit course is offered to support students who are required to receive credit by an employer offering an internship that is typically unpaid.
 The course is a professional development class taken most often as a post reflection internship course after a summer internship, but is offered as a concurrent course to complement an internship during the academic year.
 The course typically meets 3-5 times per semester and is a University Studies credit/no-credit course that is Pass/Fail.
 The course is listed with multiple sections, an on-line option (with faculty approval) to accommodate students studying abroad, and meets weekly with some virtual forum weeks to offer students flexibility.